MiDataInt/mdi-script-generator/static/usage/footer.md

 #### Batch script contents

-All MDI code is open source.
-You can preview the contents of a batch script when you download it, and open the script in any text editor to verify that it doesn't contain unexpected code.
+You can preview the contents
+of a batch script when you download it, and open the script in any text editor to verify that it doesn't contain unexpected code.
 All scripts are commented to guide you.